limbernie/limbernie.github.io/_posts/2018-03-20-pinkys-palace-walkthrough.md

 }
 {% endhighlight %}

 Since we are using the environment variable to store our payload, the size of the payload shouldn't be an issue.
-Having said that, I still prefer a minimalist approach and decided to use the shortest possible [shellcode](http://shell-storm.org/shellcode/files/shellcode-806.php) (27 bytes) to execute `/bin/sh` in x86-64.
+Having said that, I still prefer a minimalist approach and decide to use the shortest possible 64-bit [shellcode](http://shell-storm.org/shellcode/files/shellcode-806.php) (27 bytes) to execute `/bin/sh`.

 ```
 \x31\xc0\x48\xbb\xd1\x9d\x96\x91\xd0\x8c\x97\xff\x48\xf7\xdb\x53\x54\x5f\x99\x52\x57\x54\x5e\xb0\x3b\x0f\x05
 ```

-Once we've copied `getenvaddr.c` over with `scp` and compiled it, it's time to get the party going.
+Once we copy `getenvaddr.c` over with `scp` and compile it, it's time to get the party going.

 ![screenshot-28](/assets/images/posts/pinkys-palace-walkthrough/screenshot-28.png)